Home

 - Markus Szymik (University of Sheffield)

-In the meanwhile, you can register your interest by filling in the registration form.
+Please do register by filling in this registration form.

 A small registration fee (£ 50) will be charged.
 This will be a contribution towards the buffet lunches and coffee breaks.